 (2) In subsection (1) —

-“latest draft statement” means the draft statement of corporate intent submitted, or last submitted, by the board to the Minister before the start of the financial year with any modifications made by the board, whether before or after that time, at the direction of the Minister.
+latest draft statement means the draft statement of corporate intent submitted, or last submitted, by the board to the Minister before the start of the financial year with any modifications made by the board, whether before or after that time, at the direction of the Minister.

 [Section 16N inserted by No. 25 of 1998 s.
 18; amended by No. 28 of 2006 s.
 450.]